algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ### 5. Personas and Scenarios
+##### Aurélia:

-Aurélia, HARFANG®3D developer since 2018, living near Orléans. she write her code and have the idea of what she could would a thing but she code this in F#.
-But HARFANG®3D 3D can't take F#. she write an email to put F#  in the code list.
+  Aurélia, HARFANG®3D developer since 2018, living near Orléans.
+She write her code and have the idea of what she could would a thing but she code this in F#.
+But HARFANG®3D 3D can't take F#.
+She write an email to put F#  in the code list.
 And permit to her and customers to do in F#.
 If they can't she will have to find a language that is in HARFANG®3D and that can do the same thing

+##### Jean-Marc:
+  Jean-Marc, developer in an IT services company and Python dev.
+He would like to make a wallpaper for a project.
+So he made a code in python in the HARFANG® Framework application.
+And then he put the code given by HARFANG® Framework into HARFANG® Studio.

+##### Baptiste:
+  Baptiste is a student in IT. and he would make an app game by his hands.
+So he learn C++ to just put in HARFANG® Studio.
+#### :
 <!--
 idées :
-*dev F#
+*dev F# company
 dev nul
 dev python
 adim it harfang pour creer aussi leur propre visuel